HIGH NOON – WOODLAND IS AN ARTIST-LED CREATIVE PROCESS SET IN THE BEAUTIFUL LANDSCAPE OF THE CHEW VALLEY, JUST SOUTH OF BRISTOL.

 High Noon has been birthed out of many years of reading, asking questions of others and solo/shared experiences in the natural world.
 Although the actual process is hands-on and instinctive rather than verbal or information-heavy.
 The process draws on the theories of depth psychologists such as Carl Jung, Thomas Moore, Clarissa Pincola Estes and James Hollis alongside writers such Sharon Blackie and Mary Oliver, wilderness guides such Bill Plotkin and Martin Shaw and artists in the Social Sculpture discipline such as Joseph Beuys and Shelley Sacks.
 If you would like some recommendations of books from these authors – get in touch.

-The retreat officially runs from 12.00 midday until 12.00 midnight therefore participants are welcome to stay overnight under shelter near a fire/in a communal bell tent or return home..
+The retreat runs from 12.00 midday until 12.00 midnight therefore participants are welcome to stay overnight under a wooden shelter with a fire or return home after this point.
 Lunch, evening meal, refreshments (and a light breakfast for those staying overnight) will be included. £5 donation paid on the day for optional overnight stay and light breakfast.

-There are 3 overnight camping options which can be chosen on the night – wild camping by the fire under shelter, sleeping in a shared 5m bell tent or bringing your own (small) tent.
-The camp is well set up with temporary shelter, fire, camp-cook area, running water and a private compost loo.
+The camp is well set up with beautiful wooden shelter, fire pit, camp-cook area, running water and a private compost loo.
 Camp mattresses/bedding aren’t provided (if you’re unable to bring this then email as we have some limited supplies).
 Wild camping by the fire is highly recommended.

 Cost: £145 (£110 concession).
 Email if you can’t afford this as funding may be available.